MoBaker35/Data_Analysis/README.md

 - Churn reasons (further grouped into categories)
 - Service & Device protection

-The data used for this analysis can be found in the `CustomerData.xlsx` file included in the repository.
+The data used for this analysis can be found in the `Customer_Data.xlsx` file included in the repository.

 ## Methodology
 The churn analysis involves the following steps: